 Things to Know Before You Clean Urine Odors

-Before we get to the real magic, here are some basic facts about concrete, liquid and well…pee.
+Before I get to the real magic, here are some basic facts about concrete, liquid, and well…pee.

-This knowledge will help you understand why the remedy we cover below works so incredibly well to get cat pee out of concrete, especially.
+This knowledge will help you understand why the remedy I cover below works so incredibly well to get cat pee out of concrete, especially.

 Why Urine Is SO Bad for Concrete

 As you already know, concrete is dry and hard as rock.
 Among concrete’s basic properties, it’s also a relatively porous material.

-This means, that water and other liquids that comes into contact with bare (unsealed) concrete will saturate and seep down into it.
+This means, that water and other liquids that come into contact with bare (unsealed) concrete will saturate and seep down into it.

 Dog or cat urine has a way of seeping in and working its way down into concrete materials it’s own; and anyone who has had cats or dogs knows that an animal urine stain can be difficult to get rid of from your garage floor, basement flooring, patio and under carpet pads.

 What’s worse is this potent stuff can lie dormant inside the concrete for years, only to keep releasing its odor when moisture gets back down into the concrete to rehydrate and activate the smell.

 The fumes will find their way into anyone’s nose who is in the area.
 Yuck!